asimihsan/notes/[article] going faster with python.md

-programmes, as a rule of thumb, spend 90% of their time in 10% of their code, and also exhibit **temporal locality**, where recently accessed memory and code tend to be accessed soon again, [@patterson2009computer, chapter 2].
+programmes, as a rule of thumb, spend 90% of their time in 10% of their code, and also exhibit **temporal locality**, where recently accessed memory and code tend to be accessed soon again, [@patterson2009computer, chapter 1 'Fundamentals of Computer Design'].

 Given that programs spend the majority of their time in a minority of their code, constantly optimizing everything, in the best case, is mostly wasted!
-This "execution locality", and how it impact optimisation, is expressed in **Amdahl's Law** [@patterson2009computer], which captures how making a subcomponent faster makes an overall software system faster depending on what proportion of execution time the subcomponent occupies:
+This "execution locality", and how it impacts optimisation, is expressed in **Amdahl's Law** [@patterson2009computer, chapter 1 'Fundamentals of Computer Design'], which describes how the total speedup of a software system after speeding up a constituent subcomponent depends on what fraction of the total time the subcomponent takes up:

 $$
 \begin{align}